Quick Start Guide

 🥐 Open the URL to access the Cloud Dashboard and check the progress of your deployment.

-You can now use the Cloud Dashboard to view production logs and traces, create new environments, connect the cloud account of your choice, integrate with GitHub, and much more.
+You can now use the Cloud Dashboard to view production logs and traces, create new environments, connect your cloud account, integrate with GitHub, and much more.

 Call your API in the cloud